jwaterson/msc-project/README.md

 ### 2. Run the agent.jar

-Type the following command into the Terminal (substituting in the sample paths for the paths from Content root):
+Type the following command into the Terminal (substituting the sample paths for the paths from Content root):

 `java -javaagent:path/to/agent.jar -jar path/to/your.jar`